S07K/s07k/README.md

   </ul>
 </div>

 I am a passionate and versatile Software Engineer based in Noida, India, currently working at ENABLEX.
-With a strong foundation in languages such as C++, Python, JavaScript, TypeScript, Ruby, HTML, and CSS.
+With a strong foundation in languages such as Python, JavaScript, TypeScript, Ruby, HTML, and CSS.
 I specialize in frontend development, API integration, and SaaS extension development.

 In my current role at ENABLEX, I have played a pivotal role in integrating third-party APIs into the Chatbot Flow Builder Application, facilitating seamless data transfer to CRM systems like ZOHO, Zendesk, and HubSpot.
 As the Frontend Lead for the Chatbot Builder SaaS Project, I led the development efforts to deliver effective solutions and collaborated closely with design teams to create a user-centric interface.
 I have a rich background as an Engineer Trainee at ENABLEX, where I showcased proficiency in JavaScript development, UX enhancement, and API integration.
 My ability to adapt quickly was demonstrated when I built the first Ruby application server within a challenging two-day timeframe.